clementr/electronic-shop/README.md

-# The electronic shop
+# The Electronic shop

 ## Introduction
-This project is a php command application (php-cli) which aim to answer (the interview questions)[/instructions/README.md].
+This project is a php command-line application (php-cli) which aim to answer [the given interview questions](/instructions/README.md).

 ## Local developement